Maersk's port business woos customers with new transport services

 “If we’re going to optimise Maersk’s entire end-to-end supply chain then of course we need to optimise one of the points that could otherwise be a bottleneck and that’s the port,” APM Terminal’s chief commercial officer Henrik Lundgaard Pedersen said in an interview.

-Pedersen said customers were increasingly asking for add-on services at the port terminals, which are the effective“nerve centre” for transporting cargo around the world.
+Pedersen said customers were increasingly asking for add-on services at the port terminals, which are the effective “nerve centre” for transporting cargo around the world.

-He said customers’ were looking to deal with“fewer business partners to do the same or more types of services.”
+He said customers’ were looking to deal with “fewer business partners to do the same or more types of services.”

 The new services include streamlining the process of weighing, stripping and filling the shipping containers and improving trucker appointment systems for delivery and pick-up.

 “In some parts of the world, truckers can wait hours outside our terminals,” Pedersen said.
-The planning to reduce waiting time is becoming“very, very critical,” he said.
+The planning to reduce waiting time is becoming “very, very critical,” he said.

 As part of the plans, APM Terminals has set up landside facilities within customers’ premises in Peru and Chile so it can take charge of a cargo before it even leaves the mine or plantation.